raul23/equifax-data-breach/README.rst

     personal information on a portal used to manage credit disputes with the username “admin.”

+    And if that wasn’t enough, the password protecting that data was probably the first one an attacker would guess: Yes that’s right, it was also “admin,” according to the lawsuit.

     The lawsuit also points out that Equifax was storing unencrypted user data on a public facing server–so it could have been viewed by any attacker who chose to compromise it.
 Meanwhile, Equifax didn’t encrypt its mobile